Luke44C/Cap-Friendly-Scraper/README.md

 Version 2.0
 Scraper code updated to include code defined by functions and clearly commented to actual code of the program is three lines long.

 Program now takes input from the user and scrapes multiple years from CapFriendly at one time.

-Anticipate updating next version to allow user to input directory and name of files as they save it so it can be used on Windows and Unix OSes
+Version 3.0
+Scraper now will write data to csv file and then to a Google Sheets file.
+As of right now it writes to separate Google Sheets file.
+In next version hope to have only one google sheet file with separate worksheets for each year and add code to update existing spreadsheets instead of creating new ones each time